Home | The Boat | First Mate | Admiral | Guestbook

 31. added voltage meters so checking battery status is easy ($15)

-32. added temperature gauges for both inside boat and in the reefer so I can make sure it's keeping stuff cool at a glance ($25)
+32. added Ambient Temperature gauges with alarms for both inside boat and in the reefer so I can make sure it's keeping stuff cool at a glance ($25)

-33. added hand grips/grab rails every place I reached and wanted one -- if you reach for a place and don't have something to hang onto, create it.
-That's where it's needed.
+33. added hand grips/grab rails every place I reached and wanted one -- if you reach for a place and don not have something to hang onto, create it.
+That's where it is needed.

-In my view given a choice of two boats I'd opt for the one that's been a home.
+In my view given a choice of two boats I would opt for the one that has been a home.

 The other weekend (Kentucky Derby weekend) I was speaking with my friend Lynn and she mentioned her Southern Cross.
 Lynn said that sailboat was essentially free.
 How so you may ask?
 Well, the number of spare parts and improvements to that boat amounted to more than the purchase price.
 And Southern Cross boats are nice -- very!!